esentri/domainlifecycles/sample-project/readme.md

 ## Introduction

-A simple Spring Boot based online store application implemented with the Domain Driven Design approach using NitroX technology.
+A simple Spring Boot based online store application implemented with the Domain Driven Design approach using Domainlifecycles technology.

-This is for demo purposes to show the DDD concepts and technical implementation in a practical way and to provide a basic understanding of the structure, architectural concepts and configuration of a NitroX-based application.
+This is for demo purposes to show the DDD concepts and technical implementation in a practical way and to provide a basic understanding of the structure, architectural concepts and configuration of a DLC-based application.

-All NitroX DLC features are demonstrated, see [Demonstrated NitroX DLC features](#Features).
+All DLC features are demonstrated, see [Demonstrated DLC features](#Features).

 ## Project Layout